malaybaku/VMagicMirror/docs/pages/english/get_started.md

 ### 1. Start and Load Character
 {: .doc-sec1 }

-First step depends on the version of VMagicMirror you have.
+First step depends on the version of `VMagicMirror` you have.

 Please see one of following sections `1-1.
 Start v1.9.0 or later version` or `1-2.
 Start v1.8.2 or older version`.

 #### 1-1.
 Start v1.9.0 or later version
 {: .doc-sec2 }

-Newer version of VMagicMirror is distributed with the form of installer (.exe) file, so just run the file to install it.
+Newer version of `VMagicMirror` is distributed with the form of installer (.exe) file, so just run the file to install it.
+After the installation, launch `VMagicMirror` from shortcut, or search in start menu to launch.

 <div class="note-area" markdown="1">